 Poor personal and community hygiene contributes to the spread of cutaneous diphtheria.
 In the US, the highest incidence rates in the past were reported in states with substantial populations of Native Americans.
 However currently, there is no geographic concentration of cases in the US.

-Diphtheria is endemic in many counties in Africa, South America, South and Southeast Asia, the Middle East, Haiti, and the Dominican Republic (travel information about diphtheria is available at the Centers for Disease Control and Prevention [CDC] web site).
+Diphtheria is endemic in many countries in Africa, South America, South and Southeast Asia, and the Middle East and in Haiti and the Dominican Republic (travel information about diphtheria is available at the Centers for Disease Control and Prevention [CDC] web site).
 Diphtheria is now rare in developed countries because childhood immunization is widespread.
 However, after the breakup of the former Soviet Union, vaccination rates in its constituent countries fell, followed by a marked rise in diphtheria cases.
 Susceptibility has also increased because booster immunization rates in adults are declining.

 Symptoms and Signs